szabgab/rust.code-maven.com/pages/clap-short.md

 host: String,
 ```

-I opened an [issue](https://github.com/clap-rs/clap/issues/5271) suggesting the extension of the panic message with this idea.
+As explained in this [issue](https://github.com/clap-rs/clap/issues/5271) there is no plan to include this suggestion in the panic message.

 ## Dependencies